MicrosoftDocs/nav-content/dynamics-nav-app/about-develop-extensions.md

 * Leverage the Dynamics NAV brand – a brand that millions of users know and trust
 * Reach more customers for your business apps with [Microsoft AppSource](https://appsource.microsoft.com/)
 * Achieve more with a platform that delivers a modern experience and offers scale
-* Bundle with intelligent business apps such as PowerApps, Flow, Power BI, Cortana Intelligence, and many more
+* Bundle with intelligent business apps such as Power BI, Cortana Intelligence, and many more.

 ## To bring your [!INCLUDE[d365fin](includes/d365fin_md.md)] app into AppSource:
 + Create your accounts